-- (1) In the opinion of the directors: - (a) The financial statements and notes set out on pages 29 to 68 are in accordance with the Corporations Act 2001, including; - (i) Giving a true and fair view of the Group's financial position as at 30 June 2023 and of its performance for the year ended on that date; and - (ii) Complying with Accounting Standards and Corporations Regulations 2001 and other mandatory professional reporting requirements. - (b) There are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable. - (2) The declaration has been made after receiving the declarations required to be made to the directors in with section 295A of the Corporations Act 2001 for the financial period ended 30 June 2023. - (3) In the opinion of the directors, as at the date of this declaration, there are reasonable grounds to believe that the members of the Closed Group identified in Note 6.1 (b) will be able to meet any obligations or liabilities to which they are or may become subject, by virtue of the Deed of Cross Guarantee.
+- (1) In the opinion of the directors: - (a) The financial statements and notes set out on pages 32 to 72 are in accordance with the Corporations Act 2001, including; - (i) Giving a true and fair view of the Group's financial position as at 30 June 2024 and of its performance for the year ended on that date; and - (ii) Complying with Accounting Standards and Corporations Regulations 2001 and other mandatory professional reporting requirements. - (b) There are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable. - (c) The information provided in the Consolidated Entity Disclosure Statement, set out on page 73 of the financial report is true and correct. - (2) The declaration has been made after receiving the declarations required to be made to the directors in with section 295A of the Corporations Act 2001 for the financial period ended 30 June 2024. - (3) In the opinion of the directors, as at the date of this declaration, there are reasonable grounds to believe that the members of the Closed Group identified in Note 6.1 (b) will be able to meet any obligations or liabilities to which they are or may become subject, by virtue of the Deed of Cross Guarantee.